 It is very true that there is no one-size-fits-all loyalty program.
 Especially not in the business-to-business industry.
 The B2B space is such a specific market with a narrower audience, so it must be treated as such.
 That means audience segmentation and personalized incentives are that much more important.
 This study will review how Annex Cloud helped two industry-leading companies build out their B2B loyalty programs and what impact it had on those brands.

-Though the strategies may differ, there are several common goals of a B2B loyalty program.
+Though the strategies may differ, there are several common goals of a B2B loyalty programs.
 These businesses both needed to increase customer spend and increase customer lifetime value.
 This can be challenging in B2B because the market is not only competitive but niche as well.
 They wanted to build brand advocacy and basically create a community of ambassadors.
 They also needed to reduce discounts on items.
 We live in an economy so deeply entrenched by discounting that retailers and B2B companies alike have the challenge of migrating away from it as to maximize product return.

 Every loyalty solution has its challenges but B2B requires another level of personalization.
 Both of these companies opted for Annex Cloud not only because we have a unified marketing platform with customer loyalty, user-generated content, and referral marketing capability, but also because we work with businesses to create a custom implementation strategy.